ISIS case: NIA arrests 2 Hyderabad men

 The National Investigation Agency (NIA) is probing a case since 2016 where it is alleged that the members of ISIS (Islamic State of Iraq and Syria) “were involved in a conspiracy to identify, motivate, radicalise, recruit and train Indian Muslim youth on behalf of the proscribed outfit ISIS to carry out terror activities.”

-Two accused arrested by the NIA in this case earlier have been sent to 7 years in jail after they pleaded guilty of the charges while trial against Adnan Hassan is ongoing.
+Two accused arrested by the NIA in this case earlier have been sent to seven years in jail after they pleaded guilty of the charges while trial against Adnan Hassan is ongoing.

 “During further investigation, a fresh input was received from reliable sources that Basith, who was connected with accused Adnan Hassan and some of his associates are in regular touch with each other and conspiring to further the activities of ISIS, a proscribed terrorist organisation in India,” an NIA spokesperson said.

-The central agency subsequently conducted raids at 7 locations in Hyderabad on August 6 as part of these fresh leads, he said.
+The central agency subsequently conducted raids at seven locations in Hyderabad on August 6 as part of these fresh leads, he said.

 A lot of incriminating material was recovered and seized and it has been sent to CFSL Hyderabad for analysis and data extraction, he added.